OGRECave/ogre/Docs/src/instancing.md

 [^9]: Only HW instancing techniques cull per instance.
       SW instancing techniques send all of their instances, zeroing matrices of those instances that are not in the scene.

-[^10]: One weight is one float.
-One float is 4 bytes; hence number of weights \* 4 is the size of the vertex element.